New Stories

 ReplyForward Add reaction |

-Story 4 WOMEN AND CARS
+WOMEN AND CARS

 My second car was an ungodly lime green coloured Volkswagen Beetle.
 Semi automatic, shift but no clutch, it was fun to drive and it always started, even on the most bitterly cold days.
 When much better cars weren’t able to turn over, the Beetle hummed, never with heat, mind you, as I don’t think the heater ever worked.
 And the Blaupunkt radio never functioned either, but the sound would have been really great, if it had, I was told, so that made me feel better.
 I bought that car for around $500 and painted it a bright yellow.
 I sold it to an Air Canada stewardess, as we called them back then, who paid me a lofty $850 for it.
 I got a call from her a few months later, telling me that she was stopped by the police in Toronto, and when she showed them her ownership, it said Vega.
 Oops.
-The police weren’t worried though, she was a really cute flight attendant, so they helped to get her a new ownership slip.
+The police weren’t worried though, she was a really cute flight attendant, so they helped her get a new ownership slip.

 Things changed after I got married and my husband John brought me home a gift.
 It was a brown car.
 With our relationship as passionate as it was, I asked, “Why would you get me a brown car?”